MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/android.md

 Now that you've integrated the SDK in your application, it's time to start the SDK and make use of App Center.

-3. If you use auto-backup to avoid getting incorrect information about devices please follow the next steps:
+3. If you use auto-backup to avoid getting incorrect information about devices, follow the next steps:

 > [!NOTE]
 > Apps that target Android 6.0 (API level 23) or higher have Auto Backup automatically enabled.

 > [!NOTE]
-> If you already have a custom file with backup rules please switch to the third step.
+> If you already have a custom file with backup rule, switch to the third step.

   a.
-Create **appcenter_backup_rule.xml** file in the **res/xml** directory.
+Create **appcenter_backup_rule.xml** file in the **res/xml** folder.

   b.
 Open the project's **AndroidManifest.xml** file and add the `android:fullBackupContent` attribute, indicating to the **appcenter_backup_rule.xml** file, to the `<application>` element: